P versus NP problem: Context

 Since 2002, William Gasarch has conducted three polls of researchers concerning this and related questions.
 Confidence that P ≠ NP has been increasing – in 2019, 88% believed P ≠ NP, as opposed to 83% in 2012 and 61% in 2002.
 When restricted to experts, the 2019 answers became 99% believed P ≠ NP.
-These polls do not imply anything about whether P = NP is true, as stated by Gasarch himself: "This does not bring us any closer to solving P=?NP or to knowing when it will be solved, but it attempts to be an objective report on the subjective opinion of this era."
+These polls do not imply whether P = NP, Gasarch himself stated: "This does not bring us any closer to solving P=?NP or to knowing when it will be solved, but it attempts to be an objective report on the subjective opinion of this era."

 NP-completeness

 To attack the P = NP question, the concept of NP-completeness is very useful.
-NP-complete problems are a set of problems to each of which any other NP problem can be reduced in polynomial time and whose solution may still be verified in polynomial time.
-That is, any NP problem can be transformed into any of the NP-complete problems.
+NP-complete problems are problems that any other NP problem is reducible to in polynomial time and whose solution is still verifiable in polynomial time.
+That is, any NP problem can be transformed into any NP-complete problem.
 Informally, an NP-complete problem is an NP problem that is at least as "tough" as any other problem in NP.

 NP-hard problems are those at least as hard as NP problems; i.e., all NP problems can be reduced (in polynomial time) to them.
 NP-hard problems need not be in NP; i.e., they need not have solutions verifiable in polynomial time.

-For instance, the Boolean satisfiability problem is NP-complete by the Cook–Levin theorem, so any instance of any problem in NP can be transformed mechanically into an instance of the Boolean satisfiability problem in polynomial time.
-The Boolean satisfiability problem is one of many such NP-complete problems.
+For instance, the Boolean satisfiability problem is NP-complete by the Cook–Levin theorem, so any instance of any problem in NP can be transformed mechanically into a Boolean satisfiability problem in polynomial time.
+The Boolean satisfiability problem is one of many NP-complete problems.
 If any NP-complete problem is in P, then it would follow that P = NP.
-However, many important problems have been shown to be NP-complete, and no fast algorithm for any of them is known.
+However, many important problems are NP-complete, and no fast algorithm for any of them is known.